trinodb/trino/docs/src/main/sphinx/develop/connectors.rst

 The new table handle represents the virtual table derived from applying the operation (filter, project, limit, etc.) to the table produced by the table scan node.
-Once the query actually runs, ``ConnectorRecordSetProvider`` or ``ConnectorPageSourceProvider`` use whatever optimizations were pushed down to ``ConnectorTableHandle``.
+Once the query actually runs, ``ConnectorRecordSetProvider`` or ``ConnectorPageSourceProvider`` can use whatever optimizations were pushed down to ``ConnectorTableHandle``.

 The returned table handle is later passed to other services that the connector